 Please remember that every child develops a little differently and at their own pace, so do not panic if your baby is a little bit late to hit a milestone, and try not to compare your child to other children.
 Early development is very highly variable.
 Remember that ASDs involve various developmental delays, so consider your baby’s social, emotional, motor, and cognitive milestones.
 Also, developmental delays don’t always mean autism.
 In some cases, they carry a heightened risk, but not always.
 Trust your instincts!

 Symptoms of autism usually start to surface between 12 and 18 months.
 The earliest signs of autism are marked by the absence of normal behaviors, not the presence of abnormal behaviors, so they can be hard to spot.
 Autism can sometimes present itself by what babies “don’t” do as opposed to what babies “do.”

 The Don’ts of Autism

 Babies demonstrate early signs of autism when they:

-There is a great assessment that parents can do on their own.
-It is called the Modified Checklist for Autism in Toddlers (M-CHAT) and it can be found online.
-It is a very simple yes/no checklist and results can be printed and reviewed with your pediatrician.
+There is an excellent assessment that parents can do on their own.
+It is called the Modified Checklist for Autism in Toddlers (M-CHAT), and you can find it here.
+It is a simple yes/no checklist, and results can be printed and reviewed with your pediatrician.

-ASDs are not only a hot topic right now with 1 in 88 children being diagnosed and the medical community scratching their heads about this staggering increase in cases, but it is also a very sensitive topic, as so many families are dealing with it on a day-to-day basis.
-This article is actually not just geared toward families with children who may be on the spectrum, but it is geared toward the community at large.
+ASDs are not only a hot topic right now, with 1 in 54 children being diagnosed and the medical community scratching their heads about this staggering increase in cases, but it is also a sensitive topic, as so many families are dealing with it on a day-to-day basis.
+This article is not just for families with children who may be on the spectrum but instead for the community at large.
 Autism is all around us.
 Families need support and understanding.
-Everyone should have an understanding of autism and how to best support people of any age who are on the spectrum and their families.
+Everyone should understand autism and how to best support people of any age on the spectrum and their families.